jimbon25/WIFI-TOOLKIT/README.md

 ## Credits

+This project is built upon and integrates the following excellent open-source tools and projects:

-This project integrates and utilizes the core functionality of [Evil Limiter](https://github.com/bitbrute/evillimiter), a powerful tool for monitoring, analyzing, and limiting bandwidth of devices on a local network.
-We extend our gratitude to the original author, bitbrute, for their excellent work.
+- **[Evil Limiter](https://github.com/bitbrute/evillimiter)** - A powerful tool for monitoring, analyzing, and limiting bandwidth of devices on a local network.
+Thanks to [@bitbrute](https://github.com/bitbrute) for this exceptional work.

-We also integrate and utilize the [Seeker](https://github.com/thewhiteh4t/seeker) tool for geolocation attacks.
-Our thanks go to thewhiteh4t for creating this effective tool.
+- **[Seeker](https://github.com/thewhiteh4t/seeker)** - An effective geolocation tool using a web server and ngrok tunneling.
+Our gratitude goes to [@thewhiteh4t](https://github.com/thewhiteh4t) for creating this tool.

+- **[Aircrack-ng](https://www.aircrack-ng.org/)** - The industry-standard suite for Wi-Fi security auditing and testing.
+Essential foundation for WiFi penetration testing.

+- **[MDK4](https://github.com/aircrack-ng/mdk4)** - Advanced Wi-Fi testing tool for DoS attacks and network testing capabilities.

+- **[Nuclei](https://nuclei.sh/)** - A fast and customizable vulnerability scanner by [@projectdiscovery](https://github.com/projectdiscovery).
+Used for template-based vulnerability assessment.

+- **[sqlmap](https://sqlmap.org/)** - Automatic SQL injection and database takeover tool.
+Essential for web application security testing.

+- **[Nmap](https://nmap.org/)** - The Network Mapper for comprehensive network discovery and security auditing.

+- **[Garuda-DOS-Toolkit](https://github.com/Aditya-dom/Garuda-DOS-Toolkit)** - A modular DDoS attack framework with support for HTTP Flood, Slowloris, Mixed attacks, and advanced evasion techniques.
+Used for enhanced web server DoS capabilities.

+- **[Evil Twin Attack Concept](docs/evil_twin_guide.md)** - Inspired by common WiFi security testing methodologies.

 ## License
 This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).